Nishith4545/mediapicker/README.md

    - Users can select specific photos or videos to share with your app, providing better privacy controls.
    - The module ensures seamless handling of these restricted permissions on Android 14 and above, with no additional setup required from the developer.

-3. **Usage**
+ ### Usage
-   - The Mediapicker module provides an easy-to-use API to launch media selection and handle results, including permissions and access.
+   - The Mediapicker Library provides an easy-to-use API to launch media selection and handle results, including permissions and access.

 ### In Your Fragment or Activity

-To use the **Mediapicker Module**, you need to declare the `MediaSelectHelper` and configure it according to your media selection requirements.
+To use the **Mediapicker Library**, you need to declare the `MediaSelectHelper` and configure it according to your media selection requirements.

 #### Step 1: Initialize the Helper